likespro/likespro/README.md

 Diverse developer.
 Knowing C/C++, Java, Kotlin (favourite), Python, Solidity, Intel Assembly.
 Developing projects from crypto wallets to Minecraft plugins.

 ### Main product: the first mobile EVM-compatible cryptowallet with NFC support.
-Available on Google Play.
-Try it -> surl.li/gxjox (short link)

 Secondary product: the easiest crypto miner for Android devices.
 It mines directly on the phone.
 There is no minimal threshold (just have the amount to cover network fees).
-Try it -> t.me/masterminer_app (download from telegram)

 Currently working on MasterCloud.
 More details will be in the future.